Rooftop – Where India Inspires Creativity

 Dulari Devi

-Dulari’s father-in-law approaching her while she holds her daughter, Shakuntala.
+Dulari’s father-in-law approaches her while she holds her daughter, Shakuntala.
 Shakuntala lived for only six months. (image source: natasaurban.com)

 Her paintings also became her source of professional income.
-She started painting on canvas and also on sarees and other materials.
+She started painting on canvas, sarees, and other materials.
 In fact, she sold her first painting on canvas for a mere five rupees.
 Karpuri Devi was also instrumental in building Dulari Devi’s career as an artist.
-Whenever she visited Japan or other countries, she took with her paintings of Dulari Devi.
+Whenever she visited Japan or other countries, she took her paintings of Dulari Devi with her.

 Dulari Devi: Career and Painting Style